JohnReid/Saturn/Docs/build-run.md

         $SATURNDIR/Data/ChIPseq/seqs/DREME-<TF>
         DREMEWell

-Now all the features should be ready for prediction
+Now all the features should be ready for prediction.

 ## Predict